 Failure to follow the safety warnings exactly could result in serious injury, death or property damage.
 Improper servicing could result in dangerous operation, serious injury, death, or property damage.

-GENERAL
+GENERAL INSTALLATION INSTRUCTIONS

 The manufacturer assumes no responsibility for equipment installed in violation of any code or regulation.
 It is recommended that Manual J of the Air Conditioning Contractors Association (ACCA) or A.R.I.
 230 be followed in estimating heating requirements.
-When estimating heating requirements for installation at Altitudes above 2000 ft., remember the gas input must be reduced (See GAS INPUT ADJUSTMENT).
+When estimating heating requirements for installation at altitudes above 2000 ft., remember the gas input may need to be reduced (See High Altitude Installation).